-Mathematics-A percentile rating of 35 or over on the quantitative part of the SCAT entrance examination or its equivalent test score or completion of Business 50 with a grade of C or better.
+Mathematics-A percentile rating of 50 or over on the Mathematics section of the SRA entrance test or 35 or over on the quantitative part of the SCAT test, or completion of Business 50 with a grade of C or better.
 It is recommended that Business 50 be completed by the end of the second semester.